lamastex/scalable-data-science/db/week2/README.md

-Introduction to Spark RDDs, Transformations and Actions, Word Count, ...
+Introduction to Spark RDDs, Transformations and Actions and Word Count of the US State of the Union Addresses
 =======

 * Sections